-The much anticipated new Vitamix models have arrived.
-While the previous Next Generation release brought an improved blending container, improved blending control and a great improvement in sound volume, the Ascent Series brings greatly improved aesthetic design, new technology, new blending containers, and a bump up in warranty.
+Ascent Series, the first series of the much anticipated new Vitamix Smart System models have arrived.
+While the previous Next Generation release brought an improved blending container, blending control, and a great improvement in sound level, the Ascent Series brings greatly improved aesthetic design, new technology, new blending containers, and a bump up in warranty.

 VITAMIX ASCENT SERIES BLENDING PERFORMANCE